NoFastNoFun/No-Heroes-No-Lies/README.md

-# Heroes Love to Lie - Custom Game Server
+# No Heroes No Lies - Custom Game Server

-This server enforces the game rules and maintains authoritative game state for the multiplayer card game **"Heroes Love to Lie"**, ensuring fairness, validation, and persistence.
+This server enforces the game rules and maintains authoritative game state for the multiplayer card game **"No Heroes No Lies"**, ensuring fairness, validation, and persistence.

 It is designed to work alongside **PocketBase** (which handles Auth, database, and real-time subscriptions) and is intended to be deployed via **Coolify** on our existing VPS.